 Where to stay in Hong Kong

 For a brilliant location and all you need in a very efficient space check out Bishop Lei International.
-The location on Hong Kong island is right in the heart of the mid-levels – particularly good for foodie travellers as you will be able to walk to some of the island’s best restaurants.
+The location on Hong Kong island is right in the heart of the mid-levels – particularly good for foodie travelers as you will be able to walk to some of the island’s best restaurants.

 Close by is the super funky Lan Kwai Fong Hotel.
 From 100 pounds a night you will have access to their Michelin star hotel plus a great location in the heart of Soho on Hong Kong Island.